Why Your Neighbor’s Sale Price Means Nothing

 The market gives every new listing a burst of attention.
 If you miss that window, you often end up chasing the market down with price cuts.

-A home that starts overpriced can look “stale,” even if it’s a good house.
-Buyers assume something is wrong—or they wait you out.
+As a result, a home that starts overpriced can look stale, even if it is a good house.
+Buyers may assume something is wrong, or they may wait you out.

 “Zillow says…”

-Online estimates can be a rough reference, but they don’t walk your home, smell the pet odors, notice the worn flooring, or factor in the three houses currently for sale around the corner.
+Online estimates can be a rough reference, but they do not walk your home.
+They do not smell pet odors, notice worn flooring, or factor in the three homes currently for sale around the corner.

-In practice, buyers don’t buy algorithms.
-They buy what they see, compare, and feel comfortable paying for.
+In practice, buyers do not buy algorithms.
+Instead, they buy what they see, compare, and feel comfortable paying for.

 How we recommend sellers use neighborhood sales (the right way)

-Neighborhood sales are useful when they’re treated as evidence, not a verdict.
+Neighborhood sales are useful when they are treated as evidence, not a verdict.
+This is also why comps are not identical, even when they look close on paper.

-- Identify the 3–6 closest true comparables (not just nearest addresses).
+1. Identify the 3–6 closest true comparables, not just the nearest addresses.

-- Adjust mentally for condition and major systems (roof/HVAC/windows).
+2. Adjust mentally for condition and major systems, such as roof, HVAC, and windows.

-- Plan your “what if” moves (price reduction timing, concession strategy, showing feedback).
+5. Plan your “what if” moves, including price reduction timing, concession strategy, and showing feedback.

 That last step matters.
-Pricing isn’t a guess—it’s a plan.
+In short, pricing is not a guess—it is a plan.

 The takeaway: your neighbor’s price is a headline, not a strategy

 A neighbor’s sale price can be interesting.
-But it rarely tells you what your home will sell for without knowing the terms, condition, timing, and competition.
+However, it rarely tells you what your home will sell for without knowing the terms, condition, timing, and competition.

-If you want a price that attracts the right buyers—and protects your timeline and leverage—build your decision on comps with context, current competition, and a clear plan.
+If you want a price that attracts the right buyers and protects your timeline, build your decision on comps with context, current competition, and a clear plan.

-If you’d like, Blaze Real Estate can walk you through a practical pricing range based on Amarillo/Panhandle conditions, what’s actively competing with you, and what tends to derail deals in your price point.
+Blaze Real Estate can walk you through a practical pricing range based on Amarillo and Panhandle conditions, what is actively competing with you, and what tends to derail deals in your price point.
 No hype—just a strategy you can execute.